pdeigan/foodtruck/README.md

 # Foodtruck

-This project pulls data from the San Francisco food truck venodr database and does some simple breakdowns of the provided data.
+This project pulls data from the San Francisco food truck vendor database and does some simple breakdowns of the provided data.

 ## Installation